-The New Zealand eTA Visa Waiver is a mandatory requirement for Austrian travellers visiting the country for tourism purposes and stays of up to 90 days.
+The New Zealand eTA Visa Waiver is a mandatory requirement for Austrian travellers visiting the country for tourism and business purposes and stays of up to 90 days.
 The NZeTA from Austria can be easily obtained using a simple online application process, eliminating the need to visit an NZ embassy or consulate in Austria.

 NZeTA stands for New Zealand Electronic Travel Authority and became an obligatory entry requirement for all visa-exempt citizens —including visitors from Austria— who wish to enter NZ from October 1st, 2019, onwards.